 Due to the nature and environment of our attraction, we have strict guidelines to follow when bringing dogs into the centre.
 Dogs without intense training can find Sealife Adventure, with the noise and enclosed environment, very stressful.
 This may cause the animal to act out of nature.
 As owners of a popular attraction, our responsibility to all our customers is to ensure that the environment is safe for everyone and all hygiene measures can be met at all times.
 We therefore ask that:

 - All dogs must be registered assistance dogs.

 - All dogs must be highly trained and proof of this in the form of an I.D. book may be required.

-- Dogs must not wander freely around the park and must sit quietly on the floor next to their owner.
+- Dogs must not wander freely around the site and must sit quietly on the floor next to their owner.

 - Dogs must wear a recognisable harness and identifying coat.

 All wheelchair users must be accompanied by their own assistant.
 Wheelchairs can be obtained locally from Southend tourist information centre.
 Advanced notice is required and you can book by calling 01702 215120.
 Please note that wheelchair hire is subject to availability.

 The first aid station is located at Customer Services.
 It is manned during opening hours by qualified general first aiders.
 If you require first aid, please contact a member of staff.
 Our team members are located throughout the centre and can be clearly identified by their uniform.

 As well as general toilets, we have a disabled facility.
 It is located in the yellow beach hut in the main foyer.
 There is also an allocated baby changing room onsite, as well as an extra baby-changing station located within the disabled toilet.

 In the event of emergency, Customer Services may assist with a telephone.
 Pay phones are also located outside the building, on the main road.

 The following signs are stated recommendations and our guidelines only.
 Please ensure your disability meets the safety directive.